Imshepherd/ECGSurvNet/README.md

                              num_filters = c(32, 64, 64, 128), num_unit = c(3, 3, 6, 4), end_filters = c(512))
   ```

   * input: dimension = (2800, 1, 12, N).
 The input tensor contains the 2,800 sequence signals from each ECG leads.
 In the SaMi-Trop dataset, ECG was sampled at 400 Hz but some data was recorded with a duration of 10 seconds and others of 7 seconds.
 The ECG was fill with zeros on both size in order to make data have same size with a length of 4,096 points.
 For detail of ECG data, please ref to [SaMi-Trop dataset](https://zenodo.org/record/4905618#.YdzpJ8lBxPY).
-We crop a length of 2,800 of ECG from the middle of original ECG for model training and validation.
-The last tensor consisted the sequence signals from 12 different ECG leads.
+We crop a length of 2,800 points from the middle of original ECG for model training and validation.
+The final tensor consisted the sequence signals from 12 different ECG leads.

   * output: shape = (N).
 The predicted mortality risk from the ECG.

 # Performance

 You can evaluate its success on validation set.
-The traditional Cox regression model was used as the comparison, which was fitted using covariate data, including age and sex.
-An example script of validation can be found in ['code/3.  evaluation/evaluation_ECGSurvNet.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/3.  evaluation/evaluation_ECGSurvNet.R), and the performance is summarized as following:
+The traditional Cox regression model was used as the baseline comparison, which was fitted using covariate data including age and sex.
+An example script of validation can be found in ['code/3.  evaluation/evaluation_ECGSurvNet.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/3.%20evaluation/evaluation_ECGSurvNet.R), and the performance is summarized as following:

   ```R
   message("C-index of Cox model using age and sex as covariates: ", round(cox_age_sex[["concordance"]][6], digits = 4))